Wright's Ferry Mansion

 Wright's Ferry Mansion is a historic home in Columbia, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 Built in 1738, this historic structure is a 2 1/2-story, rectangular, limestone dwelling with a gable roof and pent eave.
 It was built for Susanna Wright, an English Quaker poet and businesswoman; its architecture reflects a mix of English and Germanic elements.

-It was listed on the National Register of Historic Places in 1979.

 The house was restored to appear as in 1750 and is open to the public several days a week from May through October.